avilqu/astro-pipelines/README.md

 The platesolving methods rely on local access to the [Astrometry.Net engine](https://astrometry.net/) (`solve-field` CLI) and required index files.
 This is a pretty heavy requirement (the whole index files package weighs over 50GB!).

 Astrometry.Net must be built from source code and is available for MacOS, Linux and Unix.
-Reported to work on windows via Cygwin.
+Reported to work on Windows via Cygwin.

 Without Astrometry.Net engine installed, the `-S` option (`--solve`) won't work (the rest should work without issues).
 Note that this package includes a CLI wrapper for Astrometry.Net that can call the online solver (much slower and requires Internet connection) - `platesolve.py`.